 EdM in Social Studies Education

-The Master of Education (EdM) in Social Studies Education provides advanced study for educators with initial licensure seeking professional licensure and those interested in working outside of the U.S. public school system.
-Students in the EdM program prepare for careers as teachers, supervisors, department chairs, curriculum developers, and consultants.
+The Master of Education (EdM) program in Social Studies Education provides advanced study for educators who currently hold initial teaching licensure and are seeking coursework that can be applied to a professional license, are interested in teacher leadership, or would like to work outside traditional school systems.
+Students in the EdM program prepare for careers as teachers, department chairs, supervisors, curriculum developers, museum educators, and consultants.

 Core Coursework (16 cr)